MicrosoftDocs/sql-docs/docs/tools/sqlcmd-utility.md

 |SQLCMDINI||R|""|
 |SQLCMDUSEAAD  | -G | R/W | "" |

- SQLCMDUSER, SQLCMDPASSWORD and SQLCMDSERVER are set when **:Connect** is used.
+ SQLCMDUSER, SQLCMDPASSWORD, and SQLCMDSERVER are set when **:Connect** is used.

  R indicates the value can only be set one time during program initialization.